ScryEngineering/scrygroup.com/content/blog-posts/2018-11-17/cpython-memory-talk.md

 The talk slides can be found here: https://github.com/CustomProgrammingSolutions/python-memory-management-talk

 There's a number of notes in the slides so check out the presenter mode (by pressing `p`) to see those notes.

+We would like to extend our thanks to [Python Charmers](https://pythoncharmers.com/) for hosting the event!